RichardLions/strategy-pattern/README.md

 ## When To Use

 The Strategy pattern is used to create an extension point on how something is done.
 This is similar to the Command pattern, however they have a different purpose.
 Strategy is to change how something is done, Command is more open and can do anything on a type.
-An example is std::sort(...) uses a Strategy to extend how to sort a collect, whereas std::for_each(...) uses a command to do anything on each item within a collect.
+An example is std::sort(...) uses a Strategy to extend how to sort a collection, whereas std::for_each(...) uses a Command to do anything on each item within a collection.

-This pattern is best used when only a small number of functionality needs to be extended.
+This pattern is best used when only a small number of extension points are needed.
 It can become cumbersome to create an extension point on a type for many different pieces of functionality.

 Strategies can be implemented via inheritance (Reference Semantics), callables (Value Semantics) and templates.
 Note: The template implementation has the best performance but the Strategy needs to be known at compile which may rule out this option depending on requirements.